Late Breaking Abstracts

 Late breaking abstracts deadline: 31st August 2023 (Midnight BST)

 This aspect of the congress is specifically designed to present the most relevant, exciting, unpublished and recent news regarding every aspect of neuromuscular disorders.
 Please note this is not the place for ‘late submitted abstracts’ though.
-Six of the successful selected abstracts will be presented as short 10 minute in-person oral presentations plus 5 minutes Q&A on the last day of the Congress (Saturday 7th October 2023) and others may be displayed as an in-person traditional printed poster at the venue and an ePoster in a designated area of the virtual platform.
+Six of the successfully selected abstracts will be presented as short 10-minute in-person oral presentations plus 5 minutes Q&A on the last day of the Congress (Saturday 7th October 2023) and others may be displayed as an in-person traditional printed poster at the venue and an ePoster in a designated area of the virtual platform.

 - The presenting author must be registered for the congress in order to be able to submit an abstract.
 Only the presenting author can be the submitter of an abstract.
 An abstract submitted by someone who is not the presenter will be refused.